Ultimate Software: Plenty Of Growth And No Disaster

 Ultimate Software: Can Investors find value in this name?

 Ultimate Software (NASDAQ:ULTI) is not a name without controversy.
 One contributor to this site believes that the company mis-represents its financial statements and reports more revenue than the company has earned.
 Another contributor feels that the issues are valuation and competition.
 I will leave the accusations of fraud to one side in this article.
 It is hard for a company to mis-report its revenues these days and get so many distinct groups to sign off on a financial statement.
-And it is hard to mis-interpret revenue recognition standards these days - not like when I was in the software business and contracts on napkins were reported as revenue.
+And it is hard to misinterpret revenue recognition standards these days - not like when I was in the software business and contracts on napkins were reported as revenue.
 OK, that's my take on fraud.

 What I do want to examine at some level of detail is the market in which Ultimate operates and its growth potential.
-Are there really new competitors encroaching and if so does Ultimate have an answer?
+Are there really new competitors encroaching, and if so does, Ultimate have an answer?
 Does Ultimate have a reasonable playbook with which it can sustain growth?
 How does the recent acquisition of NetSuite by Oracle (NYSE:ORCL) impact expectations for this company?
 And does the guidance the company has announced leave room for upside?

 I think that the story has more positives than negatives at this point.
 This should be a decent year for selling software in the SMB space.
 I think concerns about the company's erstwhile alliance with NetSuite have been overdone.
-The company saw lots of momentum exiting Q4 and I expect that Q1 will have produced reasonable results.
+The company saw lots of momentum exiting Q4, and I expect that Q1 will have produced reasonable results.
 The real question is valuation which is still high - but not as high as it used to be.

 Share price performance is one way to solve valuation problems

-By that I simply mean that if the share price stagnates and sales and earnings continue to rise, valuation falls.
+By that, I simply mean that if the share price stagnates and sales and earnings continue to rise, valuation falls.
 And that has been the case here.
 The shares have done very little over the last two years, appreciating by 10% over that span.
 By comparison, the IGV index has appreciated by 28% over the past two years and peer Paycom (NYSE:PAYC) has almost doubled.

-Ultimate is actually growing its top line faster today than it was two years ago and the company's revenues have increased by 58% over the period while non-GAAP EPS grown by 40%.
+Ultimate is actually growing its top line faster today than it was two years ago, and the company's revenues have increased by 58% over the period while non-GAAP EPS grew by 40%.

 The main issue in this span of share price frustration has been one of valuation.
 ULTI's share valuation had gotten far ahead of rational levels two years ago.
 Have the shares now compressed sufficiently?
-I think they have based on growth expectations for revenues and EPS.
-Undoubtedly there are people who have differing views on the subject.
+I think they have, based on growth expectations for revenues and EPS.
+Undoubtedly, there are people who have differing views on the subject.
 I will go through valuation in detail later in this article, but it seems fair to say that the worst of the valuation anomaly has passed.

 The other issue is the outlook.
 Not the outlook that the company is providing, but the fears that investors have developed about the space.
-What that means is that while the mean analyst recommendation is just slightly less than buy according to the data published by First Call, and there have not been any recent downgrades, the performance of the shares speak, or don't speak, for themselves.
-Estimates, in line with company guidance, have a lower Q1 in terms of EPS than was the case 90 days ago, but are essentially unchanged for the full year and for 2018.
+What that means is that while the mean analyst recommendation is just slightly less than buy, according to the data published by First Call and there have not been any recent downgrades, the performance of the shares speak, or don't speak, for themselves.
+Estimates, in line with company guidance, have a lower Q1 in terms of EPS than was the case 90 days ago but are essentially unchanged for the full year and for 2018.
 The shares are essentially flat over the period and down by a little since earnings and guidance were announced.
 The IGV is up by about 10% of the past three months.

 The company is scheduled to announce Q1 earnings on April 25.
 The environment for software demand has been favorable.
 Has the company exceeded its muted guidance for the period?
-Q1 last year was quite strong with top line growth of 28% and non-GAAP EPS up by more than 40% from the year earlier period.
-The company started its quarter with 97% visiblity into the company's annual target.
+Q1 last year was quite strong with top-line growth of 28% and non-GAAP EPS up by more than 40% from the year earlier period.
+The company started its quarter with 97% visibility into the company's annual target.
 While there may be cost elements that can cause EPS to be below targets as was the case for Q4, it is relatively difficult to miss revenues when more than 97% is contractually committed before the period starts.

-The company is forecasting a 19% growth in total revenue and an 11% growth in EPS for the quarter with growth top line growth of more than 24% for the year.
-The margin contraction implicit in this forecast is due to what the company describes as "over-hiring" last year, mainly in sales and marketing which in turn was a function of demand running higher than previously expected.
-Presumably the increase in sales head-count will have a positive impact on growth later this year and that is the way the forecast has been put together.
+The company is forecasting a 19% growth in total revenue and an 11% growth in EPS for the quarter with top-line growth of more than 24% for the year.
+The margin contraction implicit in this forecast is due to what the company describes as "over-hiring" last year, mainly in sales and marketing which, in turn, was a function of demand running higher than previously expected.
+Presumably, the increase in sales headcount will have a positive impact on growth later this year, and that is the way the forecast has been put together.

 Based on company commentary during the quarter at a series of investor meetings and presentations, I think it is reasonable to believe that the odds favor a beat of some kind from the modest growth guidance.
 In fact, I believe that Q1 earnings are likely to serve as a positive catalyst for the shares.